 This supplement is very useful for people whose gallbladder has been removed.
 Apart from this, some people simply cannot digest fats for other reasons (please see FAQs on the GAPS.me website for more info on liver/gallbladder support).

 Supplementing ox bile can be very helpful in these cases, particularly at the beginning of the GAPS program.
 I recommend taking 1-2 capsules with meals.
-If you feel “bilious” or have indigestion at the end of the meal, take another 1-2 capsules.
+If you feel “bilious” or have indigestion at the end of the meal, take another 1-2 capsule.
 You’ll have to find the right dose by a little trial and error, as with HCl.
-Use it short term (1 – 2 months) and stagger your doses if you DO have a gallbladder, so that you don’t become dependent on it.
+Use it short-term (1 – 2 months) and stagger your doses if you DO have a gallbladder so that you don’t become dependent on it.
 Beta TCP can be a good follow-up product to ox bile.

 7. Vibrant Blue Oils, Pancreatone

 Pancreatone supports the overall pancreas health and function.
 Here is a link to the usage sheet PDF for more information.

 Digestive enzymes are usually a short-term solution.
 When stomach acid is producing well, digestive enzyme production usually improves as well.
 Digestive enzymes should be used between meals or at the end of meals.
 They generally work in the intestines and help to break down protein, carbohydrates, and fats.
 Some people feel that they help, but others do not.
 So, this is an optional supplement for adults on the Full GAPS Diet.
 I don’t recommend using them during the Introduction Diet with adults or children (unless you feel they really help).